tejada7/Java-Certification/OCP_Java17.md

-Recommended approach when we **don't have control of every jar** used by our applications (i.e. become automatic modules) The idea is to put all dependencies on the module path and make the highest-level dependency a named module, adding as many `required` as needed in accordance to the default automatic modules' names.
+Recommended approach when we **don't have control of every jar** used by our applications (i.e. become automatic modules) The idea is to put all dependencies on the module path and make the highest-level dependency a named module, adding as many `requires` as needed in accordance to the default automatic modules' names.

 Example:
 `A.jar` depends on `B.jar`, which likewise depends on `C.jar`, thus,